Tehnix/HsCMS/README.md

 ### Setup
 Simply copy the `settings.yml` file into the `config` folder and then set it up following the information under [settings](#settings).

-From there on out, it works as a simple `Yesod` web app (it uses the scaffold structure).
+From there on out, it works as a simple [yesod web app](http://www.yesodweb.com) (it uses the [scaffold structure](http://www.yesodweb.com/book/scaffolding-and-the-site-template)).

 ### Authentication
-Only google auth is used throughout the system, and therefore a google account is needed to use the admin facilities.
+Only google authentication is used throughout the system, and therefore a google account is needed to use the admin facilities.

 ### Settings
-There are several settings values that allow you to customize the system.
+There are several settings that allow you to customize the system a bit.

 #### Required
 <pre>